labanskoller/hackeriet_blog/_posts/2020-04-30-rust-and-translation-files.md

 ## Using the correct generated translation

 The best crate I found was [gettext](https://crates.io/crates/gettext).
 There were also others but they required unstable Rust features and was therefore unusable.
-Since the various linux distributions use the stable rust to compile their packages.
+Since the various Linux distributions use the stable Rust to compile their packages.

-During runtime, the translations lives inside a lazy_static variable:
+During runtime, the translations live inside a lazy_static variable:

 ```rust
 lazy_static! {